yonkahlon/Zenject/README.md

 * Added support for Global Composition Root to allow project-wide installers/bindings
 * Added DiContainer.ToSingleMonoBehaviour method
 * Changed to always include the StandardUnityInstaller in the CompositionRoot class.
-* Changed UnityKernel to not be a monobehaviour and receive its update from the UnityDependencyRoot instead
+* Changed TickableManager to not be a monobehaviour and receive its update from the UnityDependencyRoot instead
 * Added IFixedTickable class to support unity FixedUpdate method

 1.11